 Clair Patterson is one of the greatest unsung heroes of public health.
-He didn’t just draw attention to the human-created epidemic of lead poisoning, but also to the lengths that powerful industries will go to in order to avoid regulation, including tampering with the scientific process and political results through bribes, threats, and smear campaigns.
+He didn’t just draw attention to the human-created epidemic of lead poisoning but also to the lengths that powerful industries will go to to avoid regulation, including tampering with the scientific process and political results through bribes, threats, and smear campaigns.
 He uncovered a great deal of animosity that players in big business have toward epidemiology and the sciences of public safety.

 The pursuit of science and truth has given America and American industry a great deal.
 It turned us into the most powerful economy in the world.
 You can’t, however, pick and choose truth — at least, not ethically.
-Epidemiology is an area of study that has saved millions upon millions of lives through tireless pursuit of the truth.
+Epidemiology is an area of study that has saved millions upon millions of lives through the tireless pursuit of the truth.
 It’s time to stop interfering with it.

 Cholera in the Water Pump: A Brief Origin of Epidemiology

 Epidemiology is the study and science of public health.
 Under its umbrella fall things such as communicable diseases, but the field is not limited to diseases.
-The CDC, for example, keeps track of anything that poses a wide public risk such as mental health, violence, and motor vehicle safety.
+The CDC, for example, keeps track of anything that poses a wide public risk, such as mental health, violence, and motor vehicle safety.